 After high school, I went to the University of Nebraska – Lincoln, earning my Bachelors degree, majoring in Sociology with minors in English and Political Science.
 I went into the workforce doing various jobs for about 10 years, before I had the opportunity to attend St. Ambrose University in Davenport, Iowa.
 There I earned a Masters degree in Criminal Justice.
 Moving back to Nebraska, I worked in a county jail for a time, as well as working with juveniles and adult probation.
 I applied to graduate schools in order to earn my PhD, and was accepted at Sam Houston State University.
 This is when I had my first experience in Texas.

 I have been working to complete my PhD in Criminal Justice, at the same time I have been a college instructor.
-I want to employ my skills as an educator to the position of County Commissioner.
-I want to make sure that the people in my precinct are educated on what is happening, so they can be a more informed part of the process.
-I also want to have an open door policy so people in the Precinct have access to their Commissioner so they are aware of who is supposed to be representing them.
-This job cannot work effectively if the people do not know who to go to with issues, or if the Commissioner does not know the people who are in the precinct.
+I want to employ my skills as an educator to make sure that people are educated on what is happening, so they can be a more informed part of the process.